 The geometric proportions are exemplified in Fig. 2.
-Taking into account the integration property of Dirac's $\delta$ pulse function reduces the double volume integration (4) into a double surface integral.
+Taking into account the integration property of Dirac's δ pulse function1 reduces the double volume integration (4) into a double surface integral.
 Therefore, one obtains a simplified expression for the partial mutual inductance between two non-orthogonal volume cells

-$$Lp{aa'} = \int{b} \int{b'} \int{c} \int{c'} Lp{ff}(b, b', c, c') \mathrm{d}a \mathrm{d}a' \mathrm{d}b \mathrm{d}b'.$$ (8)
+$$Lp{aa'} = \iiint\limits{b,b',c,c'} Lp{ff}(b,b',c,c') da \, da' db \, db'. \tag{8}$$

-Hence, Lp in (4) can be expressed using only the integral of the analytic solution $Lp{ff}()$ for mutual inductances between arbitrary aligned current filaments, which are well-known [7] (see Appendix).
+Hence, Lp in equation (4) can be expressed using only the integral of the analytic solution $Lp{ff}()$ for mutual inductances between arbitrary aligned current filaments, which are well-known [7], see appendix.
 The filament formula is a complex expression including several hyperbolic and trigonometric functions.
 Nevertheless, a numeric evaluation of (8) speeds up the integration.
 Besides the integration order reduction, the speedup is caused by a smoothing of the Green's function singularity (8), which is shown in Fig. 3.
 In particular, this smoothing property facilitates a fast calculation of the diagonal matrix entries, for which the volumes v and v' in (4) coincide.

-Similar to the shown procedure and with small modifications to the filament formulas, the partial coefficients of potential calculation (5) can be reduced to a double line integral which is possible due to the mathematical similarity between (4) and (5).
-The main differences in the Pn matrix calculation are the missing dot product and a constant surface charge density in (5), in contrast to a variable volume current density in (4).
-The
+Similar to the shown procedure and with small modifications to the filament formulas, the partial coefficients of potential calculation (5) can be reduced to a double line integral which is possible due to the mathematical similarity between equations (4) and (5).
+The main differences in the Pn matrix calculation are the missing dot product and a constant surface charge density in equation (5), in contrast to a variable volume current density in (4).
+The remainder of this paper will focus on inductance calculations, keeping in mind that the same technique of accelerated matrix fill-in can be applied for the coefficients of potential, as well.

-$$\int \delta(x - x_0) f(x) \mathrm{d}x = f(x_0).$$
+$$\int \delta(x - x_0) f(x) dx = f(x_0)$$

 Fig. 3.
-Mutual inductance between two parallel current filaments of length l = 1 cm.
+Mutual inductance between two parallel current filaments of length $l=1\,\mathrm{cm}$.
 Approaching a zero distance d, the inductance M is diverging to infinity.
 However, the divergence $\propto \log(2l/r)$ is relatively weak in comparison to the 1/d Green's function, which allows a more efficient numeric integration of the partial elements.